Overview: VPN split tunneling for Microsoft 365

 How do I evaluate and maintain control of the user's authentication when they are connecting directly?

 In addition to the tenant restrictions feature noted in Q1, conditional access policies can be applied to dynamically assess the risk of an authentication request and react appropriately.
-Microsoft recommends the Zero Trust model is implemented over time and we can use Azure AD conditional access policies to maintain control in a mobile and cloud-first world.
+Microsoft recommends the Zero Trust model is implemented over time and we can use Microsoft Entra Conditional Access policies to maintain control in a mobile and cloud-first world.
 Conditional access policies can be used to make a real-time decision on whether an authentication request is successful based on numerous factors such as:

 - Device, is the device known/trusted/Domain joined?

 - IP – is the authentication request coming from a known corporate IP address?
-Or from a country we do not trust?
+Or from a country/region we do not trust?

 - Application – Is the user authorized to use this application?